How Coherence Found Us.

 What happened next changed everything.

-It happened across contexts.
-Across communities.
+It happened across communities.
 Across differences.

-Nearly every time, something shifted in the room.
+Something shifted in the room.

 We didn't name it yet.
 But we recognized the pattern.
 And we kept following it.